Swing Offense Guide

 The Swing Offense has the potential to be a force to be reckoned with for any defense.
-If you’re players excel at passing, cutting, reading the defense, and make smart decisions with the ball then you have found the perfect fit.
+If your players excel at passing, cutting, reading the defense, and making smart decisions with the ball then you have found the perfect fit.

 We have given you the foundation to implement this into your game plan, but there’s always more to learn.
 A great tool for any coach is learning directly from the coach who put the Swing Offense on the map - and that’s Bo Ryan.
 His DVD, The Swing Offense, thoroughly breaks down everything you need to know.
-In this short instructional video Ryan gives you step by step instruction on the whiteboard.
+In this short instructional video, Ryan gives you step-by-step instructions on the whiteboard.

 If you want to learn even more about the Swing Offense, check out HoopsKing.com for DVDs you can download or rent.

-Some of the pros of the Swing Offense is that it is a positionless offense meaning that players are interchangeable and free flowing.
+Some of the pros of the Swing Offense is that it is a positionless offense meaning that players are interchangeable and free-flowing.
 The Swing Offense also develops strong fundamentals resulting in high-scoring opportunities from your players.
-Check out the other benefits to running the Swing Offense here.
+Check out the other benefits of running the Swing Offense here.